-Doctor of Nursing Practice - Nurse Anesthesia (DNP-NA) Admission Requirements
+Doctor of Nursing Practice - Nurse Anesthesia (DNP-NA)

 Admission to the graduate programs at Westminster's School of Nursing & Health Sciences is based on an evaluation of undergraduate work, professional experience, and leadership potential.
 Students may enter the program at the beginning of the Summer semester.

 The application deadline is September 30, 2022 for the class beginning in May, 2023.
 Late applications may be considered on a space-available basis.

 A candidate for admission must submit the following materials to the Office of Graduate Admissions:

 - BS/BSN in nursing is strongly preferred.
 Other applicants, i.e., BS, DC, MD, BA, DDS, etc. may also apply, but you must also be an RN.